solygambas/angular-projects/playground/03-understanding-typescript/README.md

 - building generic classes.
 - using generic utility types like Partial and Readonly.

+### Decorators

+- working with decorator factories.
+- attaching metadata to a class declaration.

 ### Third party libraries and TypeScript

 [See 10-third-party-libraries folder](10-third-party-libraries)